exercism/javascript/exercises/concept/elyses-looping-enchantments/.docs/introduction.md

 // => 23
 ```

-Just like in regular `for` loops, you can use `continue` stop the current iteration and `break` to stop the execution of the loop entirely.
+Just like in regular `for` loops, you can use `continue` to stop the current iteration and `break` to stop the execution of the loop entirely.

 ## The `forEach` Method

-Every array includes a `forEach` method that can be used to loop over the elements in the aray.
+Every array includes a `forEach` method that can be used to loop over the elements in the array.

 `forEach` accepts a [callback][concept-callbacks] as a parameter.
 The callback function is called once for each element in the array.